 - "The voice-operated Sync system is particularly useful; among other functions, it allows you to control your cell phone and iPod (or other MP3 player) without removing your hands from the steering wheel." -- Edmunds (2012)

 - "Navigator strays from Expedition's large, clear presentation of gauges with a retro design of smaller, fussier, and harder-to-read shapes.
 The dashboard otherwise shares the Ford's straight-forward arrangement of controls.
 The navigation system combines push-button and touchscreen operation, governs too many audio functions, and loses legibility in many light conditions." -- Consumer Guide (2012)

 The 2013 Lincoln Navigator has 18.1 cubic feet of cargo space when all seats are occupied.
 This number grows to 54.4 cubic feet with the third row stowed and 103.3 cubic feet of total space behind the first row.
 The longer Navigator L increases cargo space to 42.6, 86.3 and 128.2 cubic feet behind the third, second and first rows.
 A power liftgate is standard.
-Reviewers say the Navigator has a good amount of space and appreciate its power-folding third row, which creates a flat loading floor.
+Reviewers say the Navigator has a good amount of cargo space, and they appreciate its power-folding third row, which creates a flat loading floor.
 Test drivers also like the Navigator’s abundant small-item storage capacity.
 One critic says the Navigator’s height makes loading cargo difficult though.